lz2510/Tech/sliding_window.md

         $i++;
     }

 it's intuitive that increase in a while loop unitl it becomes valid again then go the next for loop which increases right. for loop is only used to expand the window by increasing right. while loop is responsible for making the window become valid again.

+### where to update the answer

+Finally, how do we update the answer?
+In each for loop iteration, after the while loop, the current window is valid.
+We can write code here to update the answer.

+If we update before the while loop and after 'Do some logic to "remove" element at arr[left] from window', the window might become invalid.
+We updated the answer  after the while loop, when the window must be valid. the while loop is to make sure the window in valid.

-## where to initialize left
+### where to initialize left

 solution 1: out of for loop (which is prefered as for loop is only used to expand the window by increasing right.)